Polo G: 2020–2021: The Goat, Hall of Fame, and Only Dreamers Achieve Records

 In September, Bartlett announced his own record label, Only Dreamers Achieve (ODA), with Syracuse-based artist Scorey being his first signee.

 Bartlett was honored in the 2021 Forbes 30 Under 30 listing, under the music category.

 On February 5, 2021, he released the single "GNF (OKOKOK)".
 On February 12, he was featured on the soundtrack for the film Judas and the Black Messiah, on the song "Last Man Standing".
 On March 5, Bartlett was also featured on the soundtrack for the 2021 film Boogie on the song "Fashion" by late rapper Pop Smoke.
 Bartlett collaborated with Lil Tjay and Fivio Foreign on the song "Headshot", released on March 19.
 His song "Rapstar", released on April 9, 2021, debuted at the number-one spot on the Billboard Hot 100.

 On May 17, he announced that he finished recording his third studio album Hall of Fame.
 He released the album's fourth single "Gang Gang" with Lil Wayne on May 21, with the song peaking at 33 on the Hot 100.

-On June 11, Bartlett released Hall of Fame, which debuted at number one on the US Billboard 200 and became his first number-one album.
+On June 11, Bartlett released Hall of Fame, which debuted at number one on the US Billboard 200 and became his first number-one album, selling 143,000 album-equivalent units in its first week.
 He released Hall of Fame 2.0, a deluxe edition of the album, on December 3, 2021.
 The album featured fourteen new songs in addition to the previous twenty, and contained guest appearances from Lil Baby, Moneybagg Yo, YungLiV, NLE Choppa, and Lil Tjay.

+On July 15, 2021, Bartlett participated at the remix of the song "Lurkin", as a tribute to his friend and late Chicago rapper King Von, to whom the song originally belonged together with Funk Flex.